spring-board-b2-sarcasm-detection/Group_1/README.md

 Dataset Source: https://www.kaggle.com/datasets/danofer/sarcasm

-This dataset contains 1.3 million Sarcastic comments from the Internet commentary website Reddit.This is a balanced dataset.
+This dataset contains 1.3 million Sarcastic comments from the Internet commentary website Reddit.This is a balanced dataset.<br />
-Attribute Information:
+**Attribute Information:**

 label: If comment is Sarcastic or not<br />
 comment: The comment for which we need to determine if its sarcastic or not<br />